mongodb/specifications/source/unified-test-format/unified-test-format.rst

 setup, but the entity map may also be modified during test execution via the `operation.saveResultAsEntity <operation_saveResultAsEntity_>`_ directive.

-Test runners may choose to implement the entity map in a fashion most suited to their language, but implementations MUST enforce both uniqueness of entity names and referential integrity when fetching an entity.
+Test runners MAY choose to implement the entity map in a fashion most suited to their language, but implementations MUST enforce both uniqueness of entity names and referential integrity when fetching an entity.
 Test runners MUST raise an error if an attempt is made to store an entity with a name that already exists